bo4e/BO4E-python/CONTRIBUTING.md

 - Check with tox all tests and lintings: `tox`
 - Check with tox if the packaging works fine: `tox -e test_packaging`
 - Squash Merge all your changes you would like to have in the release into the main/default branch
-- Check that all Github actions for tests and linting do pass (should be automatically enforced for PRs against master)
+- Check that all Github Actions for tests and linting do pass (should be automatically enforced for PRs against main)
 - Go to the repositorys right side bar and click on "[Draft a new release](https://github.com/Hochfrequenz/BO4E-python/releases/new)"
 - Write in the _Tag version_ field and in the _Release title_ your new version, i.e. `v0.0.6`
 - Add a describtion to the release (or just autogenerate the change log which will be fine for 95% of cases)
 - Publish the release

 There is a Github Action which gets triggered by a release event.
 It will run all default tests with tox.
 If they pass, it will take the tag title to replace the version information in the _setup.cfg_ file.
 After checking the package with `twine check` it will finally upload the new package release.